PiElJay/PiVPN-Hotspot/README.md

 ## TL;DR - Quick Start & Key Info

 This project turns a Raspberry Pi into a Wi-Fi Access Point that tunnels all its traffic through a WireGuard VPN on your own VPS.
-Any device connecting to the Pi's Wi-Fi will appear to be Browse from the VPS's location.
+Any device connecting to the Pi's Wi-Fi will appear to be browsing from the VPS's location.

 ### 🚀 What it Does: